xypan0/LLMForgetting/readme.md

 ```

 ## Notes
-- current version only support norm on model params, do not support diff_norm yet
 - note there are different scripts to run baseline/norm and diff_norm.
 This is because of different fsdp config
 - to run diff_norm, use GPU with memory larger than 50 GB
 - uses could set --norm to 0 to log the param norm during training